 - Training and certification of members.

-Grants to eligible Fire Companies will be contingent on their agreeing to participate in and report information using the Pennsylvania Fire Information Reporting System (PennFIRS).
+Grants to eligible fire companies will be contingent on their agreeing to participate in and report information using the Pennsylvania Fire Information Reporting System (PennFIRS).

 All fire company grant awards will be calculated using a basic award which will be a portion of the applicant's grant request (the amount of this basic award will be a predetermined, standard amount for all applicants based on the total amount of the grant requests and the grant funds available), plus an additional award representing all or a portion of the remainder of their request which will be determined by applying an award factor based on bonus points as described in the program guidelines.
 If necessary, the “additional award” portion of the grant will be prorated so that total grant awards do not exceed the total grant funds available.
-Volunteer fire company grants to individual volunteer fire companies shall not exceed $15,000.
+Fire company grants to individual fire companies shall not exceed $15,000.

 As in last year's application process, applicants will be required to provide a detailed itemized statement of how the requested funds are to be spent.
 This list of proposed expenditures must account for all of the funding requested.

 This program eGrant application is intended to make the grant application/award process easier for everyone concerned.
 Online grant help is available throughout the application process by clicking on “Application Assistance.”
 We suggest that you access the instructions and study them before beginning your grant application.